HackAssistant/registration/.github/CONTRIBUTING.md

 Read both the [general guidelines](#general-guidelines) and the [coding style guidelines](#coding-style-guidelines).
 By making a contribution, in any form (including, but not limited to, Issues and Pull Requests), you agree to abide by the [Code of Conduct](CODE_OF_CONDUCT.md).

+## How to contribute

+This platform is being used by several hackathons at the same time.
+To avoid conflicts between personalizations avoid editing constomizable fields like the stylesheet, hackathon_variables, form ordering or similar.
+Any Pull Request that could affect other hackathons will be deeply reviewed and could be rejected to avoid conflicts.

 ## General Guidelines

 ### New Feature or a Bug Fix?